-The goals: build healthy and sustainable forms of masculinity by identifying ‘toxic’ or unhealthy masculine ‘norms’ that harm us and those around us.
-Encourage the community to help boys grow into exceptional men.
+Goals: build healthy and sustainable forms of masculinity by identifying ‘toxic’ or unhealthy masculine ‘norms’ that harm us and those around us.
+Encourage the community to help boys grow into good men, exceptional men.

 Many gender scholars (my self included) believe the future sustainability of the world depends on changing the dominant male narrative, building a critical mass of ‘conscious males and females.’

 The old male narrative is not Sustainable:

 Some aspects of the old male narrative (the macho bits) that underpins or informs toxic male behaviours is a suicidal narrative.
 This is a dominator model complete with the memes of dominating other people and nature.

 The partnership or global village/planetary stewardship model is much more sustainable.
 For example; the dominator model is a poor mix with modern technology and weaponry.
 The safety and longevity of women, children, other men and ‘mother nature’ requires sufficient numbers of conscious caring men who work alongside conscious caring women.

 The masculine prisons: